Ashish50514561/Pg-Management/README.md

 * Visulization
     * Data is shown in Bar charts line Charts Grids
     * Recharts is used for data visualization

+* Validations
+    * Validations are done using Formik and Yup
+    * Precise validations on login and singup forms
+    * validations on adding Tenants Rooms Buildings

 * Admin Module
     * User can Add or Delete a tenant